Skip to main content

 SeasonalFestive

-A rich, dark fruitcake made with rum-soaked dried fruits and burnt sugar for color.
-It's a staple during Christmas and special celebrations like weddings, with fruits often soaked for months in advance.
+A dark, dense fruitcake made with rum-soaked dried fruit and burnt sugar for color.
+It shows up at Christmas and at weddings, with the fruit often left to soak for months ahead of time.

 vegetarianContains: WheatContains: EggsContains: Tree Nuts